Privacy notice community safety

 For key working support, you will be requested to give your consent for interventions to commence and your information to be shared with relevant partners.
 You are able to withdraw your consent at any time.
 The keyworker will provide you with further details on request.

 We may share information with other internal departments, for example we may share details of anti-social behaviour case clients with environmental health to assist with noise complaints.

 We may share information with other relevant local authorities and other partners such as Police, Children and Adult Safeguarding Board to support the delivery of our statutory functions.

 Any information sharing is managed in accordance with relevant privacy and data protection legislation.
 Disclosures of personal data to law enforcement agencies are permitted by data protection legislation for the prevention or detection of crime, or the apprehension or prosecution of offenders.
 Each request for information will be considered on a case by case basis to ensure the request is carried out in accordance with guidance and statute.

-When we receive enquiries, complaints or information regarding community safety issues, anti-social behaviour, street community etc. information provided may be stored.
+When we receive enquiries, complaints or information regarding community safety issues such as anti-social behaviour, information provided may be stored.
 This may include social media postings, photographs and personal details.
 The primary multi-agency information collecting and sharing platform used by community safety to store information is called ECINS.
 We also use and manage a secure electronic filing system.

 If you contact us and we note your contact details need updating, we will do this for you or contact you and advise you what steps you must take.

 We will not pass your information to any other organisation for marketing purposes without your consent.
 We will not sell data to third parties for this purpose.

 Occasionally we will provide data for trends and monitoring purposes to outside organisations.
 This information will not contain identifiable or personal data.

 If you contact us by telephone your call may be recorded for training and monitoring purposes.